KRON-TV: Analog-to-digital conversion

 KRON-TV shut down its analog signal, over VHF channel 4, on June 12, 2009, as part of the federally mandated transition from analog to digital television.
 The station's digital signal moved from its transition period UHF channel 57, which was among the high band UHF channels (52–69) that were removed from broadcasting use as a result of the transition, to UHF channel 38, using virtual channel 4.

 On March 29, 2020, KRON-TV moved from UHF channel 38 to VHF channel 7.

 ATSC 3.0

-At 10:01 a.m. on March 29, 2023, KRON turned on its new Rhode & Schwarz transmitter at Sutro Tower and began its status as an ATSC 3.0 lighthouse for the San Francisco Bay Area.
-Two days before, four of the stations participating in the ATSC 3.0 lighthouse began broadcasting KRON's main channel and subchannels as listed above to clear RF channel 7 for ATSC 3.0 use.
+At 10:01 a.m. on March 29, 2023, KRON-TV turned on its new Rhode & Schwarz transmitter at Sutro Tower and began its status as an ATSC 3.0 lighthouse for the San Francisco Bay Area.
+Two days before, four of the stations participating in the ATSC 3.0 lighthouse began broadcasting KRON-TV's main channel and subchannels as listed above to clear RF channel 7 for ATSC 3.0 use.
 Prior to the 2024 Summer Olympics in Paris, KNTV upgraded its ATSC 3.0 signal to both Dolby Vision HDR and Dolby Atmos audio (as well as adding a broadcast application allowing viewers to see weather radar or restart a program), taking advantage of technologies not available on the ATSC 1.0 signal.